Understanding Medical Malpractice

 Is There a Statute of Limitations for Medical Malpractice?

 The statute of limitations for filing a medical malpractice claim varies from state to state.
-Regardless, the sooner you meet with a lawyer and start the process, the better.
+Regardless, the sooner you meet with a personal injury lawyer and start the process, the better.

 The Maryland Code, Courts and Judicial Proceedings (Section 5-109) states that claims must be made within five years of the time the injury was committed, or within three years of the date it was discovered.